Director: Alfred Hitchcock

 Length: 2 hrs.
 16 min.

-But their relationship isn't the only one: there's also that between Vandamm and Leonard.
+Their relationship isn't the only one: there's also that between Vandamm and Leonard.
 Though they may be the antagonists, they're still charismatic, and all the film's characters have a certain amorality about them; even Thornhill couldn't be called noble.
 Vandamm and Leonard's relationship is the only other trust relationship in the film, and near the end, in a moment when one completely lays out the truth to the other, the film employs similar editing tricks to those which had been used earlier to create intimacy between Eve and Thornhill during their first meeting, cutting away from Thornhill's perspective as he watches them to alternating close-ups that eliminate any distance between them.
-It's the closest Hitchcock ever got to homoeroticism after Rope (which is largely Martin Landau's doing, since that's what he was going for), and it treats this relationship, like that between Eve and Thornhill, as an island of mutual trust in an ocean of falsity.
+It's the closest Hitchcock ever got to homoeroticism after Rope (which is partly Martin Landau's doing, since that's what he was going for), and it treats this relationship, like that between Eve and Thornhill, as an island of mutual trust in an ocean of privation.